TecOrb-Developers/hyperSplit-integration-nodejs/README.md

-## HyperPay using TypeScript
+## HyperSplit using TypeScript

 ## Introduction
-    HyperPay in node js.
-HyperPay using TypeScript.
-We have provide hyperpay payment api like- checkout api,verify api and refund api
+    HyperSplit in node js.
+HyperSplit using TypeScript.
+We have provide hyperSplit payout api like- Payout in bank api.

 ## Setup Steps:
 `npm install`